dolvui/Chess/README.md

 - a front end in a local server in a web page

-- an OCR for parse a image in a game
+- an OCR for parse a image into a game

 ## BOTING

 ### current goal

-a bot with  heuristic,
+The current bot use a basic heuristic formula [see](https://www.chessprogramming.org/Evaluation)

-expand the second in a tree with minmax and alphabeta!
+All wrapped in a tree

-Iam currently testing this one , there is 0 opti and the compuation is heavy and bugy, working on that to create  monster !
+,for now none opti are done and a depth of 4 is deadly , so for now some testing , add some parameter and basic optimistion in tree logic and computation

 ### add prom moves for futur bots